Transfusion Reaction

 - Antileukocyte antibodies or neutrophil-activating factors in transfused product interact with recipient neutrophils, causing leukocyte aggregates that deposit in the lung.

-- Multiparous female donors with HLA sensitization often are implicated.
+- Multiparous female donors with human leukocyte antigen (HLA) sensitization often are implicated.

 - TACO